Constrained Variational Inference via Safe Particle Flow: Safe Particle Flow

 The key steps of the proposed method are summarized in Algorithm~\ref{alg:safe_pf}.
-Instead of the Stein particle drift \eqref{sspf: stein_flow}, our method can easily be formulated for other desired particle drifts, provided that the corresponding gradient flow minimizes the KL divergence.
+Instead of the Stein particle drift \eqref{sspf: stein_flow}, our method can be formulated for other desired particle drifts, provided the associated gradient flow minimizes the KL divergence.
 Such drifts can be obtained by solving \eqref{sspf: particle_flow} with the KL divergence gradient computed under different Riemannian metrics \cite{chen2023gradient}.
-It is important to note that in our formulation, the desired particle drift must remain deterministic since the additional Brownian motion term in stochastic flows prevents the use of the Liouville equation to capture the evolution of the variational density.